 As the founder and CEO of Global Natives, a strategic communications and digital innovation agency headquartered in London, Daniel led a variety of culture-defining projects.
 He helped demystify meditation in the west (Headspace), and build a grassroots counter-extremism movement in Pakistan (Khudi).
 He led the design of a tech-based warning system for mass rape in the Democratic Republic of the Congo (IWPR/United Nations), and made the online world of Harry Potter more inclusive (Pottermore).

-Daniel's work has helped preserve the legacy of Jacques Cousteau (Cousteau Society), create a new type of city designed to accelerate human progress (Charter Cities), rebrand Hollywood icons, and build new entertainment brands.
+Daniel's work has helped, create a new type of city designed to accelerate human progress (Charter Cities), rebrand a Hollywood icon (Jennifer Grey), and build new entertainment brands.

 Long at the bleeding edge of leveraging digital technology to create offline impact, Daniel authored the digital strategies of J.K.
 Rowling, Robert Galbraith (J.K.
 Rowling's pseudonym), and Harry Potter, coordinated the White House's first-ever webcast (on the United States' response to the crisis in Darfur), and co-developed the content strategy for YouTube's first government channel (Israeli Defense Forces).

 After beginning his career at Israel's Ministry of Foreign Affairs, where he helped manage the Israeli Government's propaganda in America, Daniel went on to lead a public infrastructure development project in East Africa (S.M.R.C.), restructure one of the world's largest student activist organizations in Washington, DC (STAND), manage America's largest political crowdsourcing platform (10Questions), and scale a venture-backed, global technology accelerator focused on impact in Silicon Valley (Kairos Society).